The Growing Place

 Planting & Growing

 Elizabeth Stonecrop will grow to be only 3 inches tall at maturity, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in poor soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.